Modulation Spaces and Representations for Rieffel's Quantization: Abstract

 \section{Abstract}

-We define modulation maps and modulation spaces of symbols suited to the study of Rieffel's pseudodifferential calculus.
-They are used to generate Hilbert space representations for the quantized $C^*$-algebras starting from covariant representations of the corresponding twisted $C^*$-dynamical system.
+We define localized modulation maps and modulation spaces of symbols suited to the study of Rieffel's deformation quantization pseudodifferential calculus.
+They are used to generate Hilbert space representations for the quantized $C^*$-algebras, starting from covariant representations of the corresponding twisted $C^*$-dynamical system.
+In the case of an Abelian undeformed algebra, orthogonal relations and extra information about the representations are obtained.